Master of Public Administration with a Concentration in Applied Policy (M.P.A.)

 |Cog/Affect Bases of Behavior|

-All students will satisfactorily complete 3 hours of POL 870 Public Admin Internship (or) POL 871 Field Study in Public Admin near or after the completion of all core MPA course requirements in a manner that synthesizes central elements of the student’s graduate program and aligns with the EKU Graduate Student Learning Outcomes and NASPAA accreditation standards for professional master’s degree programs in public affairs, policy and administration.
+All students will satisfactorily complete 3 hours of POL 870 Public Admin Internship, POL 871 Thesis in Public Administration, or POL 873 Applied Project in Public Administration near or after the completion of all core MPA course requirements in a manner that synthesizes central elements of the student’s graduate program and aligns with the EKU Graduate Student Learning Outcomes and NASPAA accreditation standards for professional master’s degree programs in public policy, affairs, and administration.